ED-IP/Milestone-2-Project/README.md

 ### Content

 - The Term of Use and Privacy Policy text is from an archived version of [placeholder.com](https://web.archive.org/web/20200216231943/https://placeholder.com/about/privacy/#content)
-- Some information has been researched in the [Toronto dedicated article article on wikipedia](https://en.wikipedia.org/wiki/Toronto)
+- Some information has been researched with the [Toronto dedicated article article on wikipedia](https://en.wikipedia.org/wiki/Toronto)
 - All the rest of text is original, and no real personal information has been used.

 ### Media